 Over the past 40 years, average noise levels in hospitals have increased by a full 15 decibels (dB) reaching levels of around 70 decibels, well above the World Health Organization’s recommended limit of 35 dB for a healing environment.

-For patients, noise in hospitals has been suggested to increase the risk of cardiovascular response, pain, intensive care delirium, fragmented sleep and reduced recuperation – even though other factors can also impact on this outcome.
-In relation to sleep deprivation, research shows that up to roughly 40% of arousals and awakenings are caused by noise.
+For patients, noise in hospitals has been suggested to increase the risk of cardiovascular response, pain, intensive care delirium, fragmented sleep, and reduced recuperation – even though other factors can also impact this outcome.
+Regarding sleep deprivation, research shows that up to roughly 40% of arousals and awakenings are caused by noise.

-Scientific studies indicate that loud noise from equipment, alarms and voices contributes to raising the patient’s level of stress and disrupt the healing sleep (Hsu, Ryherd, Ackerman, Persson waye, ‘Noise Pollution in Hospitals: Impacts and Patients’, J. Clin.
+Scientific studies indicate that loud noise from equipment, alarms, and voices contribute to raising the patient’s level of stress and disrupt the healing sleep (Hsu, Ryherd, Ackerman, Persson Waye, ‘Noise Pollution in Hospitals: Impacts and Patients’, J. Clin.
 Out.
 Mgmt.
 2012, vol. 19.).

 Under the title ”Observations of Acoustic Interruptions Versus Ambient Sound Levels With Perceived Sleep Quality During Critical Illness” Alexandra K. Almberg et al have investigated how 14 patients ( – average 62 years old (53–66) and five were female) were affected by the sound environment in 2 days/nights in the ICU.

-We seem to forget how the sound environment contributes to recovery, medication intake and infection risks.
-Patients, no matter if they have just gone through a serious heart surgery or suffering from a pneumonia need to recover quickly to avoid infections – and a successful recovery is based on sleep.
+We seem to forget how the sound environment contributes to recovery, medication intake, and infection risks.
+Patients, no matter if they have just gone through serious heart surgery or suffering from pneumonia need to recover quickly to avoid infections – and successful recovery is based on sleep.

 Restorative periods of sleep

 They focused on restorative periods (RP).
 RP is defined as a period that starts after 5 minutes without disturbance of the sleep and the chocking data showed that the mean restorative period in 3 weeks was 6.2 minutes.
-Briefly, this means that you will get interrupted in your sleep 167 times in a 24hour period because of a highly disruptive noise environment!
-The study also revealed that only one third of the recorded days contained one or more RP ≥ 90 minutes.
-Knowing that the human sleep cycle is 90-110 minutes the study therefore concluded that an ICU patient rarely completed such a cycle.
+Briefly, this means that you will get interrupted in your sleep 167 times in 24 hours because of a highly disruptive noise environment!
+The study also revealed that only one-third of the recorded days contained one or more RP ≥ 90 minutes.
+Knowing that the human sleep cycle is 90-110 minutes the study, therefore, concluded that an ICU patient rarely completed such a cycle.

 Read more about noise in the ICU here.